Should you hold your mortgage inside your RRSP?

 I also worry that people may have too much confidence that real estate prices will continue to grow at high rates in the future.
 Given you are in Alberta, Yvonne, you probably have a better sense than other readers in other parts of the country that real estate prices do not always go up.
 So, this next warning is broad rather than directed at you.

 If the only way someone can buy a rental property is to use their RRSP, they should also consider the risk of putting too many eggs in one basket.
-Rental real estate can be part of a diversified portfolio, but going all-in on real estate has risks.
+Rental real estate can be part of a diversified portfolio for someone who has other investments in stocks and bonds, but going all-in on real estate has risks.

 On to your question about using your RRSP to fund a mortgage or rental property purchase, Yvonne.
 One of your biggest challenges will be finding a bank, credit union or trust company that will let you hold your mortgage in your RRSP.
-I understand this is becoming more difficult to do, even though a mortgage is a permitted RRSP investment, according to the Canada Revenue Agency.
+I understand this is more difficult to do now than it was in the past, even though a mortgage is a permitted RRSP investment, according to the Canada Revenue Agency (CRA).

 The same qualification requirements as a regular mortgage will apply, and there will be additional fees for setting up and then administering the mortgage annually in your RRSP.
 The interest rate will be the posted rate, not the discounted rate most mortgage borrowers end up with when they borrow.